Human Error and Negligence01

 Improper Storage of Hazardous Chemicals03

-Chemicals need specific storage based on their properties, sometimes including extra precautions like protection from light, air, or water.
+Chemical substances need specific storage based on their molecular properties and how they interact with other materials, sometimes including extra precautions like protection from light, air, or water.
 Improper storage may result in unintended chemical interactions.
 Chemicals are dangerous, but storing them incorrectly is viewed as an unreasonable level of danger, and a liability.

 Poor Machine Maintenance04